Wildlife

+Wildlife refers to undomesticated animals and uncultivated plant species which can exist in their natural habitat, but has come to include all organisms that grow or live wild in an area without being introduced by humans.
+Wildlife was also synonymous to game, birds and mammals hunted for sport.
+Wildlife can be found in all ecosystems, both wild and most developed urban areas, forming distinct groups.
+While the term in popular culture usually refers to animals that are untouched by human existence, most scientists agree that much wildlife is affected by humans.
+Some wildlife threaten human safety, health, property and quality of life, but many wild animals have value to humans, whether economic, educational, or sentimental.

+Humans have historically tended to separate civilization from wildlife in a number of ways, including the legal, social and moral senses.
+Some animals, however, have adapted to suburban environments.
+This includes urban wildlife such as feral cats, dogs, mice, and rats.
+Some religions declare certain animals to be sacred, and in modern times, concern for the natural environment has provoked activists to protest against the exploitation of wildlife for human benefit or entertainment.

+The annual international trade may be worth billions of dollars and affects hundreds of millions of individual specimens.
+Global wildlife populations have decreased significantly, by 68% since 1970, as a result of human activity, with identified causes including overconsumption, population growth, and intensive farming.
+This is cited as evidence that humans have unleashed a sixth mass extinction event.

+Definition

-Wildlife refers to undomesticated animal species, but has come to include all organisms that grow or live wild in an area without being introduced by humans.
-Wildlife was also synonymous to game: those birds and mammals that were hunted for sport.
+Wildlife refers to undomesticated animals and uncultivated plant species which can exist in their natural habitat, but has come to include all organisms that grow or live wild in an area without being introduced by humans.
+Wildlife was also synonymous to game, birds and mammals hunted for sport.
 Wildlife can be found in all ecosystems.
-Deserts, plains, grasslands, woodlands, forests, and other areas, including the most developed urban areas, all have distinct forms of wildlife.
-While the term in popular culture usually refers to animals that are untouched by human factors, most scientists agree that much wildlife is affected by human activities.
-Some wildlife threaten human safety, health, property, and quality of life.
-However, many wild animals, even the dangerous ones, have value to human beings.
-This value might be economic, educational, or emotional in nature.
+Deserts, plains, grasslands, woodlands, forests, and other areas including the most developed urban areas, all have distinct forms of wildlife.
+While the term in popular culture usually refers to animals that are untouched by human behavior, most scientists agree that much wildlife is affected by it.

-Humans have historically tended to separate civilization from wildlife in a number of ways, including the legal, social, and moral senses.
+Humans have historically tended to separate civilization from wildlife in a number of ways, including the legal, social and moral senses.
 Some animals, however, have adapted to suburban environments.
-This includes such animals as feral cats, dogs, mice, and rats.
+This includes urban wildlife such as feral cats, dogs, mice, and rats.
 Some religions declare certain animals to be sacred, and in modern times, concern for the natural environment has provoked activists to protest against the exploitation of wildlife for human benefit or entertainment.

-Global wildlife populations have decreased by 68% since 1970 as a result of human activity, particularly overconsumption, population growth, and intensive farming, according to a 2020 World Wildlife Fund's Living Planet Report and the Zoological Society of London's Living Planet Index measure, which is further evidence that humans have unleashed a sixth mass extinction event.
-According to CITES, it has been estimated that annually the international wildlife trade amounts to billions of dollars and it affects hundreds of millions of animal and plant specimen.
+Different countries have various legal definitions.